 Our educational room will demonstrate how major farms produce the number #1 most popular meat in our country.

 Visitors will be surprised when they step into our Layer hen building.
 Plans are enhanced by local equipment manufacturer (Big Dutchmans's) NATURA Step aviary system.
 This bird-friendly layer management provides free range indoor egg production, in our "small" house.
 The aviary's stepped design makes it easy for birds to access and ensures that hens easily accept the system.
 You will take an elevated pathway around a section of the system and enjoy "a birds-eye-view" of the entire process.
 Glass windows will provide bio-security but not keep guests from enjoying the activity of the hens.
+Herbrucks is providing egg handling equipment for washing and weighing, so all we have to do is pack the eggs in their cartons!
+This imitates production handling for all.

 Our treasured, historic barn will eventually be taken down and usable lumber will be utilized in the construction of new barns and small livestock coops on the new farm.
 We will see reminders of our old gambrel barn in the walls, doors, entryways and support beams throughout the new facility.
 We have hundreds of pieces of fencing and other usable items that will be moving with us.
 So even though the farm will be new, there will be plenty of reminders of the original Critter Barn around the farm.